google/GoogleDataTransport/README.md

 ## Set logging level

 GoogleDataTransport will follow the logging level of the underlying GoogleUtilities logger.
-If GoogleDataTransport is being used with a Firebase App, you can enable debug logs by adding the command line argumen `-FIRDebugEnabled` to your app's Arguments Passed on Launch.
+If GoogleDataTransport is being used with a Firebase App, you can enable debug logs by adding the command line argument `-FIRDebugEnabled` to your app's Arguments Passed on Launch.
 You can disable debug logs with `-FIRDebugDisabled`.

 For performance reasons, GoogleDataTransport will not log in release builds.